Phillip Island Nature Parks has HD broadcast quality footage and file photos available for media and promotional use.

 Phillip Island Nature Parks is a film-friendly location which manages activities on Crown Land on Phillip Island to protect environmental, cultural and social values.

-The information on this page relates to commercial filming, including television, feature films, advertising and television commercials, documentaries and music videos.
+The information on this page relates to commercial filming and photography, including television, feature films, advertising and television commercials, documentaries and music videos.

-If your filming activities are minor and ‘low impact’ (see below), you won’t need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
+If your filming or photographic activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
 To approve a low impact filming activity, we’ll require proof of your current public liability insurance and five business days’ notice.

 Please note that any filming or photographic activities involving the penguins crossing the beach in the evening will require a permit application.